elcool0r/bgchange/README.md

 * **!bgchange TokenName**

 ### Config
-1. Set the name of the token on the map layer to the paramater which you want to usw
+1. Set the name of the token on the map layer to the paramater which you want to use
 2. Write "bg" into the gmnotes of the token

 ### Additional Info